 Holding a seat in the U.S. Senate for thirty years is an achievement if not always a distinction, and James W. Neilson explains how it was done by one Springfieldian at the turn of the twentieth century in Shelby M. Cullom, Prairie State Republican (University of Illinois Press, 1962).
 Fifty Years of Public Service: Personal Recollections of Shelby M. Cullom by Shelby M. Cullom (Da Capo Press, 1969) is “colorful and anecdotal,” writes Joseph G. Gambone of the Kansas State Historical Society, but “not everything he says should be accepted as factual and accurate.”

-Chicago’s Henry Horner was popular in mid-Illinois, and his failure to stop the union wars there in the 1930s was in spite of his good faith efforts—an episode explored in Horner of Illinois by Thomas B. Littlewood (Northwestern University Press, 1969).
+Chicago’s Henry Horner was one of Illinois's better governors, as is made clear in the very good Horner of Illinois by Thomas B. Littlewood (Northwestern University Press, 1969).
 A revised and updated version was published under the title Henry Horner and the Burden of Tragedy (AuthorHouse, 2007).

-The Stevensons: A Biography of an American Family by the well-known historian Jean H. Baker (New York: W. W. Norton & Co., 1997) explains the future governor in the context of his important Bloomington commercial and political clan.
-The first volume of John Bartlow Martin’s The Life of Adlai E. Stevenson, subtitled Adlai Stevenson of Illinois (New York: Doubleday & Company, Inc., 1976) is generally honored as the definitive biography covering the Illinois years.
+The Stevensons: A Biography of an American Family by the well-known historian Jean H. Baker (W. W. Norton & Co., 1997) explains the future governor in the context of his important Bloomington commercial and political clan.
+The first volume of John Bartlow Martin’s The Life of Adlai E. Stevenson, subtitled Adlai Stevenson of Illinois (Doubleday & Company, Inc., 1976) is generally honored as the definitive biography covering the Illinois years.
 While praising Bartlow and Davis for their better-than-average understanding of Illinois campaigning and legislation, Robert P. Howard insisted that “there is still a need for a specialized biography that ignores Washington and the United Nations and concentrates on what happened in Illinois.”

 Howard, by the way, is the author of an indispensable collection of biographical sketches of all Illinois governors, Mostly Good and Competent Men: Illinois Governors, 1818–1988 (Illinois Issues, Sangamon State University, and Illinois State Historical Society, 1988).

-Historians (as distinct from retired journalists) take on Illinois political biographies.
-(The exception is authors of books about Lincoln and his generation.)
+Historians (as distinct from retired journalists) seldom take on Illinois political biographies.
+(Exception are authors of books about Lincoln and his generation.)
 One of the best such works is the two-volume Lowden of Illinois: The Life of Frank O. Lowden by William T. Hutchinson (University of Chicago, reprint edition, 1957).
 Hutchinson was the Preston and Sterling Morton Professor of American History at the University of Chicago, where he taught for almost fifty years.

-Another first-rate study is A Study in Boss Politics: William Lorimer of Chicago by Joel A. Tarr (University of Illinois Press, 1971), whose author as of 2020 the Richard S. Caliguiri University Professor of History and Policy at Carnegie Mellon University.
+Another first-rate study is A Study in Boss Politics: William Lorimer of Chicago by Joel A. Tarr (University of Illinois Press, 1971) of Carnegie Mellon University.

 Not quite in that league is Dirksen of Illinois: Senatorial Statesman by Edward L. Schapsmeier and Frederick H. Schapsmeier (University of Illinois Press, 1985).
 The memoir Dirksen was writing when he died in 1969 was published as The Education of a Senator (University of Illinois Press, 1998); it covers the years of his boyhood through his election to the Senate in 1950.